slowernews/wisdom-tldr/chapters/introduction.md

 -- Unknown*
 > *"Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius
-> *"Happy is he who learns to bear what he cannot change."
--- Friedrich Schiller*

 - Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.